voronind/vk/docs/vk-api.rst

 1. Sign up in social network.
 2. Go to https://vk.com/dev/standalone and create new app.
 Choose name and select **standalone** type.
 3. Remember app id.
-4. Use app id and user to get access token.
+4. Use app id, list of required permissions and user credentials to get access token.
 5. Use this access token to make method requests.
 List of all: https://vk.com/dev/methods.
 Some methods don't require access token.

 Making API request